 The artifacts and documents below illustrate the varied means by which abolitionists challenged slavery in the 1840s and 1850s.
-The billy clubs, the diagram of how to surround a slave-hunter, and the checks written to free the slave Anthony Burns offer visceral insights into this period of our history.
+The billy clubs, the diagram of how to surround a slave-hunter, and the checks written to free Anthony Burns offer visceral insights into this period of our history.

 Our Motto Liberty a trust to be transmitted..., antislavery banner

 Letter from Mary E. Blanchard to Benjamin Seaver, 4 June 1854

 No Slavery!
 Fourth of July!
 The Managers of the Mass.
 Anti-Slavery Soc'y ... ...

 Diagram to show the drill the Anti-Man-Hunting League had for the running off ...

 Boston Slave Riot, and Trial of Anthony Burns